Frequently Asked Questions

 - What is the range of sanctions a Registered Campus Organization can be given?

-- What if I don’t agree with my sanctions?
-Can I appeal?
+- What if we don’t agree with our sanctions?
+Can we appeal?

 - What is a Formal Hearing?

 You can report violations to a variety of campus offices such as: